 Assessment of requests for confidentiality and public disclosure

-An applicant can request that parts of the application and/or the dossier be kept confidential.
+As a derogation, an applicant can request that parts of the application and/or the dossier be kept confidential.
 The rapporteur Member State assesses this request for confidentiality, in consultation with EFSA.
-After consulting EFSA, the rapporteur Member State decides which information in applications for approval of an active substance and changes in the terms of approval should remain confidential.
+After consulting EFSA, the rapporteur Member State decides which information in applications for approval of an active substance and changes in the terms of approval (and where applicable confirmatory information requests attached to these applications) should remain confidential.
 The confidentiality of applications for renewal of approval is assessed by EFSA.

 The importance of confidentiality must be demonstrated by the applicant.
 For assessing and granting the request for confidentiality, the following conditions apply:

 - confidentiality can be granted only for some exhaustively described data;

 - information can still be made public by: